benetech/wp-youtube-lyte/readme.txt

-=== Plugin Name ===
+=== WP YouTube Lyte ===
 Contributors: futtta
-Tags: youtube, video, lyte, lite youtube embeds, html5 video, html5, widget Requires at least: 2.9
+Tags: youtube, video, lyte, lite youtube embeds, html5 video, html5, widget, youtube audio, audio Requires at least: 2.9
-Tested up to: 3.1
+Tested up to: 3.1.1
-Stable tag: 0.6.5
+Stable tag: 0.7.1

 "Lite YouTube Embeds" look like normal YouTube embeds but don't use Flash, thus reducing download size & page rendering time.

 == Description ==

-WP-YouTube-Lyte inserts "Lite YouTube Embeds" in your blog.
-These look and feel like normal embedded YouTube, but don't use Flash unless clicked on, thereby [reducing download size & rendering time substantially](http://blog.futtta.be/2010/08/30/the-state-of-wp-youtube-lyte/).
-Just add a YouTube-link with "httpv" instead of "http" and WP-YouTube-Lyte will replace that link with the correct (flash-less) code.
+WP YouTube Lyte inserts "Lite YouTube Embeds" in your blog.
+These look and feel like normal embedded YouTube, but don't use Flash, thereby [reducing download size & rendering time substantially](http://blog.futtta.be/2010/08/30/the-state-of-wp-youtube-lyte/).
+Just add a YouTube-link with "httpv" (or "httpa" if you only want to [embed YouTube's audio](http://blog.futtta.be/2011/04/19/audio-only-youtube-embedding-with-wp-youtube-lyte-0-7/)) instead of "http" and WP YouTube Lyte will replace that link with the correct (flash-less) code.
+When a video is played, WP YouTube Lyte can activate [YouTube's embedded html5-player](http://apiblog.youtube.com/2010/07/new-way-to-embed-youtube-videos.html) or the older Flash-version.

-WP-YouTube-Lyte implements [LYTE](http://blog.futtta.be/2010/04/23/high-performance-youtube-embeds/ "High Performance YouTube embeds"), which is a small javascript-library that creates a "dummy" YouTube-player which includes the clip thumbnail and title.
-When clicked on, the dummy player is seamlessly replaced by the actual video player.

-Experimental support for embedding html5 YouTube video is available (implementing [YouTube's new embed code](http://apiblog.youtube.com/2010/07/new-way-to-embed-youtube-videos.html)), meaning WP-YouTube-Lyte allows for an entirely flash-less YouTube experience on your blog, displaying YouTube's HTML5 video in h264 or the new WebM-codec.

 WP-Youtube-lyte can be used together with [Smart Youtube](http://wordpress.org/extend/plugins/smart-youtube/ "Great plugin").
 In that case WP-Youtube-lyte will take care of the default embeds (httpv), while Smart Youtube continues to parse other types (httpvh, httpvhd, httpvp, ...).